 Prices for school meals and how to apply for FREE meals

-The Covid-19 pandemic waivers that provided school districts with much needed freedom to distribute food to kids free of charge during the school year expired on June 30.
-These waivers were put in place in March 2020 to give families in need access to free meals when schools were closed early in the pandemic and were extended through last school year.
+The Covid-19 pandemic waivers that provided school districts with much-needed freedom to distribute food to kids free of charge during the school year expired on June 30.
+These waivers were put in place in March 2020 to give families in need access to free meals when schools were closed early in the pandemic and were extended through the last school year.

-While a portion of the waivers were extended through the 2022-23 school year, they do not include free meals for all families.
-Once again, families will be charged for school meals unless they qualify for free or reduced price meals under the National School Lunch Program or if they attend a school that has been designated as a school under the Community Eligibility Provision.
+While a portion of the waivers was extended through the 2022-23 school year, they do not include free meals for all families.
+Once again, families will be charged for school meals unless they qualify for free or reduced-price meals under the National School Lunch Program or if they attend a school designated under the Community Eligibility Provision.

 Breakfast: $1.45 elementary/$1.70 secondary

 Lunch: $2.85 elementary/$3.00 secondary

 Parents who would like to put money in their child's account can do so by the following link: https://family.titank12.com/

 Option 1: All students who qualify under the free or reduced meals under the National School Lunch Program will receive free meals.
 To see if you qualify for free meals or to access an application, please visit our website at https://www.rrps.net/page/food-services.
 It is important that families complete these application forms as soon as possible.
 (If you do not have access to a printer, an online application can be found at https://family.titank12.com/)